Jbarnes-d/cms-medicare-partd-opioid-analysis/README.md

 - Public Health Research

 ---
+This project demonstrates skills in healthcare analytics, spatial analysis, data visualization, and statistical programming using publicly available CMS data.

+---
 ## Disclaimer

 This repository was developed for educational and research purposes using publicly available CMS data.
 The analyses and conclusions presented here are those of the author and do not represent the views of the Centers for Medicare & Medicaid Services.